frictionlessdata/docs/references/tableschema-py.md

 #### `iter(bucket)`

-This method should iter typed values based on the schema of this bucket.
+This method should return an iterator of typed values based on the schema of this bucket.

 - `bucket (str)` - bucket name
 - `(exceptions.StorageError)` - raises on any error